Welcome to the beautiful North Island

 And with three weeks, you have plenty of time to savor the best of the North Island.

-1) You can view your interactive route map at the bottom of the page
+1) You can view your New Zealand itinerary on an interactive route map at the bottom of the page

 3) Place your cursor on a picture for a description of the picture.